unicode-org/cldr/docs/ldml/tr35-keyboards.md

 2. Unify the world's vkey and scan code mapping information
 3. Unify pre-existing platform layouts themselves (i.e. existing fr-azerty on platform a, b, c)
 4. Support for prior (pre 3.0) CLDR keyboard files.
 See [Compatibility Notice](#Compatibility_Notice).
+5. Run-time efficiency.
+[LDML is explicitly an interchange format](./tr35.md#Introduction), and so it is expected that data will be transformed to a more compact format for use by a keystroke processing engine.

 <!-- 1.
 Display names or symbols for keycaps (eg, the German name for "Return").
 If that were added to LDML, it would be in a different structure, outside the scope of this section.
 2. Advanced IME features, handwriting recognition, etc.